⚡ Quick Answer

 Common issues include:

-- High water content
+- High water content that re-softens the lash right after curling

 Why Curl Still Drops (Even With a “Good” Clear Mascara)